-CF Industries has formed a joint venture with JERA, Japan's largest energy company, and Mitsui & Co, a leading global investment and trading company, for the from cheaper foreign imports.
-It currently construction, production and offtake of lowcarbon ammonia.
-CF Industries will hold The facility has been operating at reduced 40% ownership in the new company, JERA capacity since 2021, and Lithuanian law-35%, and Mitsui 25%.
-The joint venture will construct at CF Industries' Blue Point Comto explosive grade ammonium nitrate proplex in Louisiana an autothermal reforming duction as part of a European rearmament ammonia production facility with a carbon dioxide dehydration and compression unit at the site to prepare captured CO2 for transportation and sequestration.
-The estimated cost for the ammonia production facility is approximately \$4 billion, and the to cheap natural gas resources, do not plant will have an annual nameplate capacity of approximately 1.4 million t/a, making tal requirements and pay for emission it the largest single train ammonia plant in the world.
-Pre-construction activities conservation '
+CF Industries has formed a joint venture with JERA, Japan's largest energy company, and Mitsui & Co, a leading global investment and trading company, for the construction, production and offtake of lowcarbon ammonia.
+CF Industries will hold 40% ownership in the new company, JERA 35%, and Mitsui 25%.
+The joint venture will construct at CE Industries' Blue Point Complex in Louisiana an autothermal reforming ammonia production facility with a carbon dioxide dehydration and compression unit at the site to prepare captured CO2 for transportation and sequestration.
+The estimated cost for the ammonia production facility is approximately \$4 billion, and the plant will have an annual nameplate capacity of approximately 1.4 million t/a, making it the largest single train ammonia plant in the world.
+Pre-construction activities and engineering evaluations will begin in 2025 at CF Industries' Blue Point Complex in Ascension Parish, Louisiana.
+Construction of the ammonia production facility is expected to begin in 2026, with low-carbon ammonia production expected in 2029.